LipSurf/plugins/docs/api-reference/script.md

   * @param isFinal set to true if there will not be any subsequent adjustments
   *     to this transcript
   * @param resultIndex so we can identify if we're updating a previous
-  *     transcript (eg. with a higher confidence, or if we're adding newly said
+  *     transcript (eg. with a higher confidence), or if we're adding newly said
-  *     things)
+  *     things
   * @param recgTime when the transcript was generated in milliseconds since
   *     UNIX epoch
   */